ChandruSu/helium-interpreter/README.md

 ## Installing & Running

-To execute a helium script file, first install the binary to your system or have the executable in the same directory as the target file, then run the following command on your terminal:
+To execute a helium script file, first, install the binary to your system or have the executable in the same directory as the target file, then run the following command on your terminal:

 ```bash
 helium filename.he